sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

    :feedback_c: Try tracing through the main method and see what happens when it calls the other methods.
    :feedback_d: Yes, the print method calls the consume method 3 times and then the fruit method to print this.

-   What does the following code print out?
+   What does the following code print?

    .. code-block:: java